-This means any tax already paid is not taken into account when assessing UK tax liabilities, which can result in double taxation, unless someone is able to exit the investment without paying any tax.
+However, any investment return from UK share dividends has actually suffered UK taxes, and income from other sources may have suffered withholding tax.
+Since these taxes are not accounted for when assessing a tax liability on withdrawal, there is usually an element of double taxation unless someone is able to exit the investment without paying any tax.
 This might be possible if they are tax resident in a country with tax haven status or are resident in the UK but have no other income so can use their personal allowance to receive income without a tax liability.

-Since the taxable event arises on withdrawal rather than on a year-by-year basis, there can be situations where the much lower internal taxation is an advantage, but for most UK residents it will turn out to be a disadvantage due to the issue of paying tax on some income which has already had tax deducted or paying full income tax on return that has come from share dividends rather than the much lower tax normally applied to these.
+Since the taxable event arises on withdrawal rather than on a year-by-year basis, there can be situations where the much-reduced tax at source is an advantage, but for most UK residents it will turn out to be a disadvantage due to the issue of paying tax on some income which has already had tax deducted.